GabrielHCataldo/go-logger/README.md

 func main() {
     // set on global options
     logger.SetOptions(&logger.Options{
+        // Out represents an io.Writer that is used for the logging output.
+        Out: os.Stdout,
+        // Level field represents the logging level.
+It is of type `level`.
+        Level: logger.WarnLevel,
         // Print mode (default: ModeDefault)
         Mode: logger.ModeJson,
         // Argument date format (default: DateFormatFull24h)